NEXUS: A Search for Nuclear Variability with the First Two JWST NIRCam Epochs: Discussion

 Not many sources in our sample vary more in F444W than in F200W.
 Source 86169 ($z_{\rm phot} = 0.02$), however, does vary significantly in F444W ($\Delta m_{\rm debiased} = -0.28$) with minimal $\sigma_{\Delta m}$, but not in F200W.
-The variability in source 86169 is slightly off-nucleus, suggesting this may be a supernova, or other off-nuclear transient.
+The variability in source 86169 is slightly off-nucleus, suggesting this may be a supernova or other off-nuclear transient.

 Our variability detection procedure not only recovers brightening sources, but also dimming ones.
 Source 78498 ($z_{\rm phot} = 0.83$) is detected in F200W in the Wide epoch, and seemingly vanishes in the Deep epoch, dimming by $\Delta m_{\rm debiased} = 0.86$.
+Such seemingly uncorrelated multi-band variability may indicate that this source hosts an AGN like source 103292.
 Interestingly, another brightening off-nuclear transient can be seen near this object, $\sim$0\farcs5 to the right of the nucleus.

 There are a few sources in our sample that demonstrate extreme nuclear variability (e.g., $|\Delta m_{\rm debiased}| > 1$).
 Source 104503 is within both epoch mosaics only for F200W, but varies extremely ($\Delta m_{\rm debiased} = -1.76$), much larger than $\sigma_{\Delta m}$.
 While source 104503 does not have a reliable $z_{\rm phot}$, it is worth following up in future NEXUS epochs.
 This source is point-like, suggesting a possible supernova or nuclear flare.